semanterra/darn/readme.md

 different output directory.
 * add scripts to package.jsons

-Note that with multiple buildmodes, imports using index.ts don't work, because lib/index.js is explicitly pointed at by the package's package.json
+Note that with multiple output directories, imports using index.ts probably don't work, because lib/index.js is explicitly pointed at by the package's package.json